fritzlaszlo/test-repository/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [WTFPL (Do What The F*** You Want To Public License)](LICENSE), which means you can do whatever you want with this code.